s-mcdonald/json/README.md

 #### Nested Structures

-You can also have complex nested objects, and JSONPhp will produce valid json with nested values accordingly.
+You can also have complex nested objects, and `PHPJson` will produce valid json with nested values accordingly.

 ```php